-When a new file is created, file management automatically creates the appropriate labels, and these are subsequently checked very time the file is opened for processing.
+When a new file is created, file management automatically creates the apropriate labels, and these are subsequently checked every time the file is opened for processing.
 On disk, labels are stored in a special area called the volume table of contents (VTOC).
 On tape, the labels are created at the head and the tail of each file.

 Disk files are sharable under DPS 7 GCOS.
-However, if file protection is required, multiple access can occur only in read mode.
+However, if file sharing is required, multiple access can occur only in read mode.
+If different jobs are to be run in parallel, GCOS provides General Access Control.
+GAC ensures: